vincent-coetzee/Argonaut/README.md

 ### Argonaut

-Argonaut is named after the Argonauts that JSON was the captain of in Greek ( and Roman mythology ).
+Argonaut is named after the Argonauts that JSON was the captain of in Greek ( and Roman ) mythology.

 #### Notes